Smartphone Battery Health Calculator

 • Day 2: You again use 50% and recharge to 100%.

-Most smartphone batteries are rated for roughly 500 full cycles before they fall to around 80% of their original capacity.
+Many smartphone batteries are rated for roughly 500 full cycles before they fall to around 80% of their original capacity.
+That does not mean the battery suddenly becomes bad at 501 cycles.
+It means that, by that point, noticeable wear is common enough that many users begin to feel shorter battery life.
 Light users may take three or more years to reach this level; heavy users who charge multiple times a day may hit it within about two years.

-If your phone does not show a cycle count in its settings, you can estimate:
+If your phone does not show a cycle count in its settings, you can estimate it using your charging habits:

 • Light use: 150–250 full cycles per year.